Nearly Minimax Optimal Submodular Maximization with Bandit Feedback: INTRODUCTION

 There has been several works on combinatorial multi-armed bandits with submodular assumptions and different feedback assumptions.
 Table~\ref{table:results} summarizes of the most relevant results as well as the results of this paper.
 For monotonic submodular maximization specifically, previous work use Lemma~\ref{lemma:approx-greedy} with appropriate $\boldsymbol{\epsilon}$ to prove an upper bound on expected $R_{\alpha}$-regret when the greedy result with perfect information gives an $\alpha$-approximation of the actual maximum value.

 \textbf{Stochastic} In the stochastic setting, when the expected reward function is submodular and monotonic, \cite{nie_explore-then-commit_nodate} proposed an explore-then-commit algorithm with full-bandit feedback that achieves $\reg = \mathcal{O}(k^{4/3}T^{2/3}n^{1/3})$\footnote{Most previous works, \cite{nie_explore-then-commit_nodate, pedramfar_stochastic_2023}, state their result in terms of $R_{\alpha}$ however, a careful analysis of the proofs of their main regret bounds show a stronger result in terms of $\reg$.}.
-Recently, \cite{pedramfar_stochastic_2023} showed with the same ETC algorithm with different parameters, $\reg=\mathcal{O}(kn^{1/3}T^{2/3} + kn^{2/3}T^{1/3}d)$ is possible with delay feedback parameter of $d$.
+Recently, \cite{pedramfar_stochastic_2023} showed with the same explore-then-commit algorithm with different parameters, $\reg=\mathcal{O}(kn^{1/3}T^{2/3} + kn^{2/3}T^{1/3}d)$ is possible with delay feedback parameter of $d$.
 Without the monotonicity, \cite{pmlr-v206-fourati23a} achieves $R_{\alpha} = \mathcal{O}(nT^{2/3})$ with bandit feedback for $\alpha =1/2$.
 There have also been several works in the semi-bandit feedback setting (\cite{10.5555/3294996.3295062}, \cite{JMLR:v22:18-407}), and others such as getting the marginal gain of each element after each query.

-\textbf{Adversarial} In the adversarial setting, the environment chooses a sequence of monotone submodular functions $\{f_1, \ldots, f_T\}$. \cite{streeter_online_2008} showed $\mathcal{O}(k\sqrt{Tn\log n})$ $R_{(1 - e^{-1})}$-regret is possible with partially transparent feedback(where after each round, $f(S^{(i)})$ for all $i$ is revealed instead of only $f(S^{(k)})$) \cite{niazadeh_online_2023} proposed an algorithm with $\mc{\tilde{O}}(knT^{2/3})$ $R_{(1 - e^{-1})}$-regret with full bandit feedback.
-Without the monotone assumption, \cite{niazadeh_online_2023} gets $\mathcal{O}(nT^{2/3})$ $R_{(1/2}$-regret with bandit feedback.
+\textbf{Adversarial} In the adversarial setting, the environment chooses an arbitrary sequence of monotone submodular functions $\{f_1, \ldots, f_T\}$, and the goal is to minimize regret against an approximation of the reward of the best set in hindsight (\cite{golovin2014onlinesubmodularmaximizationmatroid}, \cite{harvey_improved_2020}, \cite{NIPS2009_e0c64119}, \cite{pmlr-v202-wan23e}). \cite{streeter_online_2008} showed $\mathcal{O}(k\sqrt{Tn\log n})$ $R_{(1 - e^{-1})}$-regret is possible with partially transparent feedback(where after each round, $f(S^{(i)})$ for all $i$ is revealed instead of only $f(S^{(k)})$) and $\mathcal{O}(kn^{1/3}T^{2/3})$ $R_{(1 - e^{-1})}$-regret for the bandit-feedback setting. \cite{niazadeh_online_2023} proposed a generalized algorithm with $\mc{\tilde{O}}(kn^{2/3}T^{2/3})$ $R_{(1 - e^{-1})}$-regret with full bandit feedback, and showed all explore-then-commit greedy algorithms have $\Omega(T^{2/3})$ regret, when applied to our setting.
+Without the monotone assumption, \cite{niazadeh_online_2023} gets $\mathcal{O}(nT^{2/3})$ $R_{(1/2)}$-regret with bandit feedback.
 The upper-bound results in the adversarial setting doesn't naturally lead to results in the stochastic setting as the function is submodular and monotone only in expectation in the stochastic setting.